Johannes-Vitt/Corona-QR-Tracker/web/poi_frontend/README.md

 [New Age](http://startbootstrap.com/template-overviews/new-age/) is a web app landing page theme for [Bootstrap](http://getbootstrap.com/) created by [Start Bootstrap](http://startbootstrap.com/).

+## QRona - App
+We used this wonderful under MIT licensed Bootstrap Theme to create our landing page and the form to register point of interests (POI)

+- Most code from us can be find in js/new-age.js and index.html
+- We just adjusted the things that wee need for our use-case
+- We dockerized the App running on port 3000 in the docker container
+- We used [jsPDF](https://github.com/MrRio/jsPDF) to generate the pdf
+- we used  [qrcode.js](https://davidshimjs.github.io/qrcodejs/) to generate the qr-code

 ## Preview

 [![New Age Preview](https://startbootstrap.com/assets/img/screenshots/themes/new-age.png)](https://blackrockdigital.github.io/startbootstrap-new-age/)